– Episode Titles, Synopsis, Air Dates & Cast –

 Henry VIII and Catherine of Aragon’s 20-year-old daughter who has been declared illegitimate after Henry’s break with Rome.
 Mary has so far refused to swear an oath of obedience to her father as the head of the Church of England, choosing to remain loyal to her dead mother and to her faith.
 A Catholic that many believers still see as Henry’s true heir, Mary is the center of various plots to put her on the throne and restore Catholicism to England.

-Jane Seymour (Kate Phillips)
+Jane Seymour, Queen of England (Kate Phillips)

 King Henry’s third wife, a former lady-in-waiting to Anne Boleyn and part of the Seymour family who own Wolf Hall – from which Hilary Mantel’s trilogy and this series takes its name.
 Jane presented to Henry as shy, pious and virginal.